Article Collection

 Multiplexed Information and Computing Service (Multics)

-However, Multics was designed for dedicated hardware, and the overall design proved to be expensive and impractical.
+However, Multics required special hardware (a GE 645 machine), and the overall design proved to be expensive and impractical.

 Bell withdrew from the project after 5 years, in 1969, as it became clear that Multics would not be a working system in the short term.
 Shortly after, in 1970, General Electric sold its computer division to Honeywell.
 Honeywell offered Multics commercially with limited success.